GoogleCloudPlatform/cloud-learning-platform/DEVELOPMENT.md

 <!-- /vscode-markdown-toc -->

-This doc explains the development workflow so you can get started contributing code to Core Learning Services
+This doc explains the development workflow so you can get started contributing code to Cloud Learning Platform

 ##  1. <a name='ProjectRequirements'></a>Project Requirements